sapletta/sapletta/README.md

 # [Tom Sapletta](https://sapletta.github.io/sapletta/)

-Tom Sapletta is a researcher in [Softreck](https://softreck.com/) Company.
+Tom Sapletta is a researcher at [Softreck](https://softreck.com/) Company and book writer.

 His current research focuses on SaaS - [SaaS is King](https://www.saasisking.com/) with an emphasis on the design of modular architecture, that allow developers to diagnose and fix bugs in modular infrastructure.

 Tom also works on fast, scalable infrastructure for software houses, called: [oneday.run](https://www.oneday.run/) based on Domain-specific Language, called [apidsl](https://www.apidsl.com).

+Tom is member of [API Foundation](https://www.apifoundation.com/)

 ## Ekspata (expat)